 Switch to a heavy face cream

 Light creams might work well enough in the summer months, but in the winter, switch to a cream that contains ceramides and hyaluronic acid.
 The latter occurs naturally in the body and regulates cell renewal, lubricates connective tissues and maintains skin’s moisture and elasticity so applying it as a cream will help in the winter months too.
-Find a suitable option at The Independent Pharmacy or your local.
+Check out face cream product reviews at twelvmag.com or find a suitable option at The Independent Pharmacy or your local.

 Cut out bath time